timeplus-io/docs/docs/viz.md

 Currently only available on https://us.timeplus.cloud as a preview feature.

 * Data settings:
-  * choose the column for longtitude and latitude.
+  * choose the column for longitude and latitude.
   * color: whether to show grouped data in either stack mode or dodge mode.
-  * update mode: append only, or show data points from the last timestamp, or choose a key column as show latest data value for each key value.
+  * update mode: append only, or show data points from the last timestamp, or choose a key column to show the latest data value for each key value.

 * Format settings:
   * Map size (TO BE UPDATED)